 What is Peptide Therapy?

-I am going to start by explaining exactly what a peptide is and what peptide therapy can do.
+I am going to start by explaining exactly what a peptide is and what peptides can do.
 Then come the disclaimers.

 WHAT IS A PEPTIDE?

 Most people have heard of amino acids.
 Amino acids are the building blocks of proteins – put a large number of amino acids together and you make a protein.
 Peptide are just very small chains of amino acids (usually 2 to 50).

 In the human body there are two types of hormones.
 The first type is steroid hormones.
 These include testosterone, estrogen, cortisol, and progesterone.
 The second type are peptide hormones such as HCG, Gonadatropin Releasing Hormone (GnRH) and Luteinizing Hormone (LH).
 Peptide hormones often act as releasing factors, which tell other glands to make and release other hormones.
 For instance, LH tells the testicles to make and release testosterone.